r3tex/nephilim/README.md

 Most leaps in AI progress have come hand-in-hand with the curation and release of high quality datasets such as [Common Crawl](https://commoncrawl.org/).
 This particular dataset, which is the foundation for many language models, is already in the hundreds of TB and yet is only a fraction of all the academic papers, books, and other sources of knowledge that humans have amassed (not to mention other information modes such as images, audio, and device measurements).
 So despite some model architectures not seeing improvements in [perplexity](https://en.wikipedia.org/wiki/Perplexity) from added parameters, provided their current datasets, there's nothing to suggest that larger and more well-curated datasets couldn't be used to train larger and better models.
 That is not to say that the way in which they will increase is merely by adding dense layers deeper.
 Just as in the past, we will be adding algorithmic improvements such as sparse activations, speculative decoding, and more.

 There are multiple [initiatives](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) trying to rank the performance of language models based on various benchmarks, however, not only are those tests absolutely riddled with errors, many of them focus anthropocentric metrics such as "commonsense scenarios".
 What we really want to gauge is a model's ability to perform complex multi-step logical reasoning (provided the requisite world-knowledge).
 This ability is essentially a function of a model's size (parameter count), and moreso its [depth](https://arxiv.org/abs/1608.08225).
 Current state of the art systems are spread out across multiple models that are a staggering 120 layers deep with many attention heads per layer.
 We could definitely add more layers and call it a day, but it would be more ideal if we could provide a way for the system to think for as long as it wants to before producing answers.
 In Nephilim we have done this in a very crude way by invoking the entire transformer sequentially, over and over.
-Ideally though, perhaps future system architectures could be designed like [MuZero](https://arxiv.org/abs/1911.08265) which includes a dedicated latentspace dynamics sub-component that is run in a recurrent way together with a value network that has a sense of the system's performance.
+Perhaps future system architectures could be designed like [MuZero](https://arxiv.org/abs/1911.08265) which includes a dedicated latentspace dynamics sub-component that is run in a recurrent way together with a value network that has a sense of the system's performance.
+There is already [promising work](https://arxiv.org/abs/2307.08621) being done in this direction.
+One neat application of such a design would be the potential to inject "short-term memories", essentially giving the transformer a powerful "work space" to use while it's thinking.

-As an aside, and a direction that language models will take in the very near future.
-There is nothing remarkable about creating image embeddings and having the 'apple' concept linked to both words and image embeddings.
-Presumably, the resulting graph will not change much in terms of structure, given that a visual representation of an apple and a sufficiently detailed verbal representation of an apple should be consistent with each other.
-A more interesting application of multimodility would be to include an arbitrary number of "short term memory" embeddings as part of every input.
-These could incorporated into the recurrent architecture mentioned above, essentially giving the transformer a very powerful "work space" to iterate on while it's thinking.
+As an aside, and a direction that transformers will take in the very near future is "multimodality".
+There is nothing remarkable about having a single latentspace representation of "apple" which can be reached by words, images, or other inputs.
+Presumably, the "concept graph" will be refined in certain details, but not change much in terms of overall structure.
+After all, a visual representation of an apple and a sufficiently detailed verbal representation of an apple should be consistent with each other.
+Again, there is already promising work in [elegant architectures](https://www.adept.ai/blog/fuyu-8b) that exemplify progress in this area.

-Ultimately Nephilim is a very roundabout way of testing the improvements suggested here.

 ## Human Language Architecture